iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 <small>Source: [@infosechandbook@mastodon.at](https://mastodon.at/@infosechandbook/102412870082664239)</small>

 Note: This data is highly problematic as well since they used just one (probably fairly biased list of servers) instead of for example getting it from open server-to-server connections.
 Also they looked at the A record not the SRV records.
 However if there is at least some truth to that data it also confirms what we saw in the previous slides.
 If a vast majority of XMPP users are from Germany it’s natural to assume that the use and operate servers in Germany.
-Interestingly they tried to spin those numbers into an argument into how XMPP isn’t really federated because all the servers are in the same place.
+Interestingly they tried to spin those numbers into an argument as how XMPP isn’t really federated because all the servers are in the same place.
 However to me it just shows that users pick servers close to them.

 ----